GuvaCode/ray4laz/README.md

 **raylib is a simple and easy-to-use library to enjoy videogames programming.**

+raylib is highly inspired by Borland BGI graphics lib and by XNA framework and it's specially well suited for prototyping, tooling, graphical applications, embedded systems and education.

 *NOTE for ADVENTURERS: raylib is a programming library to enjoy videogames programming; no fancy interface, no visual helpers, no auto-debugging... just coding in the most pure spartan-programmers way.*

 Ray4Laz is a header translation of the [Raylib Game Development Library](https://www.raylib.com/) for the [Lazarus project](https://www.lazarus-ide.org/).

 **Build**